Parking Information 2022

-Fire Lanes: When moving in or out please remember to unload your belongings and then move your vehicle to your designated student parking lot immediately.
-This allows others access to unloading areas near the residence halls, helps keep fire lanes clear and avoids enforcement action.
+Moving in or out: please remember to unload your belongings and then move your vehicle to your designated student parking lot immediately.
+This allows others access to unloading areas near the residence halls, helps keep buildings accessible and avoids enforcement action.

 Middlebury College provides sufficient parking on campus.
 Vehicles should be parked in designated campus parking lots.
 The College policy prohibits students from parking on nearby town streets, roadways, or other private areas.

 If you have any questions, please contact us at email@example.com or 443-5133 (non-emergency) or 443-5911 (campus emergency line).